 Australia is the leading donor across the region.
 Almost 20 per cent of the total Australian aid program is directed towards the Pacific.
 This accounts for almost half of all assistance to the region.
 In 2013-14, Australia’s aid budget to the region (including Papua New Guinea) is more than $1.1 billion.

 Education and health remain development priorities in 2013-14.
-We will invest $85 million over four years (2013-17) to strengthen tertiary and technical education across the Pacific to ensure that more young people have internationally recognised qualifications.
+We will continue to strengthen tertiary and technical education across the Pacific to ensure that more young people have internationally recognised qualifications.
 We will also continue to focus on ensuring that young children can read.
 We will invest further in reducing child mortality, improving maternal health, and addressing non-communicable diseases such as diabetes and heart disease.